The Excellent Dizzy Collection

 The Excellent Dizzy Collection is a video game compilation published by Codemasters in November 1993.
 The title includes three stand alone games, based on the video game character Dizzy created by the Oliver Twins.
 The compilation contains, Dizzy the Adventurer, Panic Dizzy and the previously unreleased Go!
-Dizzy Go!.
-Ports were slated for release in January 1994 for Master System and Mega Drive; however, only the Game Gear version saw release, and only in PAL regions.
+Dizzy Go!
+Ports were slated for release in January 1994 for Master System and Mega Drive, but only the Game Gear version saw release, and only in Europe.

 Games

 Dizzy the Adventurer

 Dizzy the Adventurer is an enhanced version of the previously released Dizzy Prince of the Yolkfolk that was bundled with the Aladdin Deck Enhancer for the Oliver twin's publisher (Codemasters/Camerica) ill-fated NES peripheral.
 The title had not previously been released on the Sega platforms so was originally going to be released as a stand-alone game but publisher Codemasters was uncomfortable releasing it at full price.

 Panic Dizzy

 The game was originally released as a stand-alone product, Dizzy Panic!, for the Amstrad CPC, ZX Spectrum and Commodore 64, but was later included as a last-minute replacement for Wonderland Dizzy.
 Codemasters felt that two adventure games should not be included on the one compilation, so the Oliver Twins decided to leave Dizzy the Adventurer and replace Wonderland Dizzy (which was eventually released in October 2015) with Panic Dizzy to complement the other two game styles.